oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ### Adding tests

 ### Adding documentation
-There are two places where documentation can added:
+There are two places where documentation can be added:
 1. In the docstrings above the functions in the `src` folder;
 2. In the documentation files in the `docs/src` folder.
 In general, 1 is preferred to 2, i.e. any explanation of the functions and